 States and the federal government historically have grappled over the most effective way to shield the public from sex crime violators.
 In 1994, Congress passed the Wetterling Act which mandated all states set up sex offender registries.
 Two years later, the bill was amended to include Megan’s Law, which commanded such information to be made public.
 Each state was left to decide what information to make public based on what authorities deemed necessary to uphold public safety.

-Federal law has divided convicted sex offenders into three “risk” categories.
-“Risk one” generally has mandated a 20-year registration period, with “risk two” and “risk three” violators cataloged for life.
+Federal law has divided convicted sex offenders into three categories.
+Federal law categorizes an offender based on the crime of conviction.
+Tier one generally has mandated a 15-year registration period, with tier two and tier three violators cataloged 25 years and life, respectively.
 In 2006, the Sex Offender Registry and Notification Act (SORNA) purported to close existing discrepancies between states by establishing a national standard, with states threatened with the loss of federal funding for failing to comply.

 However, several states have pushed back against such standards -- and in some cases, the auditing processes have been tied up in red tape and lack of oversight.
 And, according to Bader, despite the national standard, “jurisdictions have different rules in place about registration requirements, notification of address change and whether neighborhood residents will be proactively notified.”